nim-lang/Nim/doc/manual.md

 GC safety effect
 ----------------

-We call a proc `p` `GC safe`:idx: when it doesn't access any global variable that contains GC'ed memory (`string`, `seq`, `ref` or a closure) either directly or indirectly through a call to a GC unsafe proc.
+We call a procedure `p` `GC safe`:idx: when it doesn't access any global variable that contains GC'ed memory (`string`, `seq`, `ref` or a closure) either directly or indirectly through a call to a GC unsafe procedure.

 **The GC safety property is usually inferred.
 The inference for GC safety is analogous to the inference for exception tracking.**

-The `gcsafe`:idx: annotation can be used to mark a proc to be gcsafe, otherwise this property is inferred by the compiler.
+The `gcsafe`:idx: annotation can be used to mark a procedure to be gcsafe, otherwise this property is inferred by the compiler.
 Note that `noSideEffect` implies `gcsafe`.